 Bicycle Accident Attorney Serving Injured Plaintiffs in Iowa

 Bicycling is a popular recreational activity in Iowa, and it is also a means of transportation for many Iowans.
 However, bicycle accidents can happen unexpectedly, and bicyclists can suffer serious and life-threatening injuries.
-In many cases, bicycle accidents involve collisions with motor vehicle, and these crashes frequently occur because the motorist was negligent.
+In many cases, bicycle accidents involve collisions with a motor vehicle, and these crashes frequently occur because the motorist was negligent.
 If another party’s careless or reckless actions resulted in your injuries, you deserve to seek financial compensation.
 An aggressive Iowa bike accident lawyer at VanDerGinst Law can get started on your claim today.

 Getting the Facts About Iowa Bicycle Accidents and Injuries